 Why you shouldn’t remove dates from Search Engines and posts?

-How to display last updated date instead of published date In WordPress?
+How to display the last updated date instead of the published date In WordPress?

 The code checks for the last time your post was updated and displays it instead of the published date.
 If you didn’t update your post after publishing it, the code will display the published date until you update your post.

-The lat updated date will be displayed for both visitors and Search Engines, so Search Engines will display your post last updated date instead of published date in the SERPs.
+The last updated date will be displayed for both visitors and Search Engines, so Search Engines will display your post’s last updated date instead of the publish date in the SERPs.

 At the time of writing this post, this website uses Genesis Framework with some changes.
-One of those changes is replacing the post published date with the last updated date.
-If you’re using Genesis Framework or a Genesis child theme follow this guide to replace your post’s published date with last updated date.
+One of those changes is replacing the ‘post published’ date with the last updated date.
+If you’re using Genesis Framework or a Genesis child theme follow this guide to replace your post’s published date with the last updated date.

-To display the last updated date in Genesis, Add this code to your theme functions.php file using any file editor like Notepad++:
+To display the last updated date in Genesis posts, Add this code to your theme functions.php file using any file editor like Notepad++:

 The code will remove the published date and displays the last updated date in your posts.
-This will also tricks the Search Engines to use the last updated date instead of published date in SERPs.
+This will also trick the Search Engines to use the last updated date instead of the published date in SERPs.

-If you need any help, don’t hesitate to use comments below!
+If you need any help, don’t hesitate to use the comments below!